 - optional University-subsidized group health insurance

-The appointments are guaranteed based on performance for up to 3 years for M.A. students, and 6 years for students who receive both an M.A. and a Ph.D. at The University of Kansas.
+The appointments are guaranteed, based on funding availability and performance, for 2 years for M.A. students and 6 years for students who receive both an M.A. and a Ph.D. at The University of Kansas.
 GTAs in the department receive thorough training in language instruction, close mentoring, and the opportunity to teach French at a variety of levels, providing them with a strong base of teaching experience upon entering the job market.
 Additional information about teaching for the department is available on the Graduate Funding page of our departmental website.